China vows copyright protection for online news media

 "We must strengthen enforcement and increase the strength of punishment for those that do not make corrections," State Administration of Press, Publication, Radio, Film and Television (SARFT) Deputy Director Yan Xiaohong said on Thursday.

-"The key is that this type of use should be authorised and paid for, and not used as one pleases.
-Speaking of copyright, orderly, standardised use is an aspect that we need to work on and reinforce," Yan said, in a speech published by the official Xinhua news agency.
+"The key is that this type of use should be authorized and paid for, and not used as one pleases.
+Speaking of copyright, orderly, standardized use is an aspect that we need to work on and reinforce," Yan said, in a speech published by the official Xinhua news agency.

-A trend towards greater commercialisation in Chinese media, still heavily controlled by the state, has put pressure on companies to generate greater profits.
+A trend towards greater commercialization in Chinese media, still heavily controlled by the state, has put pressure on companies to generate greater profits.

-Yan's comments come about a week after the influential news outlet Caixin publicly condemned Shanghai-based news portal WallStreetcn.com for what it said was repeated unauthorised reproduction of its articles.
+Yan's comments come about a week after the influential news outlet Caixin publicly condemned Shanghai-based news portal WallStreetcn.com for what it said was repeated unauthorized reproduction of its articles.

 "As news media, WallStreetcn.com news ignores relevant national legal statutes and regulations, infringes on Caixin's rights, violates the most fundamental professional ethics and baseline values of journalists, and gravely disrupts the normal order of the media market," Caixin said on its website.